-- I.D.1.a) There must be adequate office space for abdominal radiology faculty members, program administration, and fellows.
+- I.D.1.a) There must be adequate office space for pediatric radiology faculty members, program administration, and fellows.
 (Core) - I.D.1.b) The program must have appropriate facilities and space for the education of the fellows.
 (Core) - I.D.1.b).(1) There must be adequate study space, conference space, and access to computers.
 (Core) - I.D.1.b).(2) Adequate space for image display, interpretation, and consultation with clinicians and referring physicians must be available.
-(Core) - I.D.1.c) Modern imaging equipment must be available to accomplish the overall educational program in abdominal radiology, and must include access to routine equipment for conventional radiography, digital fluoroscopy, computed tomography, ultrasonography, nuclear medicine, and magnetic resonance imaging.
-(Core) - I.D.1.d) Adequate laboratory and pathology services must be available. - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+(Core) - I.D.1.c) All equipment required for pediatric radiology education must be modern and available.
+(Core) - I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core)

+I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)